Position

 • Bachelor's degree in Business, Marketing, or a related field.

-• Proven experience in business development, sales, or marketing.
+• Proven experience in business development, sales, or a similar role.

-• Strong understanding of market research, competitive analysis, and business strategy.
+• Strong understanding of market dynamics and business growth strategies.

 • Excellent communication, negotiation, and interpersonal skills.